 \section{Numerical Verification}

 Before we conclude, we briefly numerically verify the main theoretical results of this work.
-We use a BIRCH dataset with $C=25$ clusters on a $5\times{}5$ grid with $N=100$ data points per cluster (same data set for all runs) as partly shown in Fig.\,\ref{ExpA}D. Fig.\,\ref{ExpA}A shows different runs of standard $k$-means and the time course of the free-energy and likelihood computed using (\ref{EqnFreeEnergyKMeans}) and (\ref{EqnLikelihoodKMeans}) of Prop.\,3, respectively.
+We use a BIRCH dataset with $C=25$ clusters on a $5\times{}5$ grid with $N=100$ data points per cluster (same data set for all runs) as partly shown in Fig.\,\ref{ExpA}I. Fig.\,\ref{ExpA}A shows different runs of standard $k$-means and the time course of the free energy and likelihood computed using (\ref{EqnFreeEnergyKMeans}) and (\ref{EqnGMMLikelihood}), respectively.
 The shown exemplary runs converge to different optima.
-The run with highest final free-energy recovers all cluster centers and results in a log-likelihood larger than the log-likelihood of the generating (ground-truth) parameters.
+The run with highest final free energy recovers all cluster centers and results in a log-likelihood larger than the log-likelihood of the generating (ground-truth) parameters.
 We verified that this (small) overfitting effect decreases with increasing $N$.
 The bound for the best run is relatively tight, which is consistent with (\ref{EqnDKLKMeans}) of Prop.\,3 for small $\sigma^2$.
-The gap is larger for local optima, which have to have a larger $\sigma^2$ according to (\ref{EqnFreeEnergyKMeans}) and consequently higher entropy for $\qcn$ of $C'>1$ including $C'=C$.
-The same applies for clusters with increased overlap in Fig.\,\ref{ExpA}C,E,F, where we use the same setting as for Fig.\,\ref{ExpA}A but with uniformly distributed generating cluster centers as seen in Fig.\,\ref{ExpA}E and \ref{ExpA}F. Note that we use the seeding of $k$-means++ \citep[][]{ArthurVassilvitskii2006} for Fig.\,\ref{ExpA}.
-The initial values are thus already relatively good (see $\LL_\text{init}$). \comment{With uniform draws from the data points, initial likelihood values are lower ($\LL_\text{init}=...$ and $\LL_\text{init}=...$ for Fig.\,\ref{ExpA}A and B, respectively).}
+The gap is larger for local optima, which have to have a larger $\sigma^2$ according to (\ref{EqnSigmaKMeans}) and consequently higher entropy for $\qcn$ of $C'>1$ including $C'=C$.
+The gap also increases for clusters with larger overlap in Fig.\,\ref{ExpA}D/J, where we use the same setting as for Fig.\,\ref{ExpA}A but with randomly (uniformly) distributed cluster centers (see Fig.\,\ref{ExpA}J and \ref{ExpA}K).
+Note that we use the seeding of $k$-means++ \citep[][]{ArthurVassilvitskii2006} for Fig.\,\ref{ExpA}.
+The initial values of $\LL(\Theta)$ are thus already relatively high (see $\LL_\text{init}$). \comment{With uniform draws from the data points, initial likelihood values are lower ($\LL_\text{init}=...$ and $\LL_\text{init}=...$ for Fig.\,\ref{ExpA}A and B, respectively).}

-Fig.\,\ref{ExpA}C shows different runs of $k$-means-$C'$ for the data set of Fig.\,\ref{ExpA}B. Using $k$-means-$C'$ with different numbers of winning clusters $C'$ can prevent shifted cluster centers caused by unsymmetrical cluster overlaps (compare Fig.\,\ref{ExpA}E and \ref{ExpA}F).
-Final likelihoods of the best runs with $C' > 1$ can hence be higher (consistent with Prop.\,4) but the best $k$-means ($C'=1$) likelihoods are not much lower and initially increase faster.